rchain/rchain/rspace/src/main/tut/Tutorial.md

 ### History & rollback

-It is possible to save the current state of RSpace in the form of a `Checkpoint`.A `Checkpoint` value contains the root hash of a Merkle Patricia Trie built from the contents of RSpace.
+It is possible to save the current state of RSpace in the form of a `Checkpoint`.
+A `Checkpoint` value contains the root hash of a Merkle Patricia Trie built from the contents of RSpace.
 ```scala
 val checkpoint = space.createCheckpoint()
 val checkpointHash = checkpoint.root